myselfBZ/Common-go/README.md

-### Shit tasks that i don't want to rewrite everysingle time when i am starting a new project
+### Sh*t tasks that i don't want to rewrite everysingle time when i am starting a new project